https://www.chefspencil.com

 • Allow to simmer for 4 hours (more liquid may be added if the contents become too dry).

-• While the soup cooks: Sauté the diced cooked ham in fry pan over high heat with a little butter.
-When it starts to brown remove from the pan, and set aside.
+• While the soup is cooking, sauté the diced cooked ham in a frying pan over a high heat with a little butter.
+When it starts to brown, remove from the pan and set aside.

-• Once the soup has finished cooking, allow it to cool slightly, remove the hock, bay leaves and blend or process the soup until smooth.
+• Once the soup has finished cooking, allow it to cool slightly, remove the hock and bay leaves, and blend or process the soup until smooth.

-• Return the blended soup to a medium heat and taste for seasoning, (the hock should have infused some salt).
+• Return the blended soup to a medium heat and taste for seasoning; it will have been infused by salt from the hock.

 • Add the cooked ham and peas and serve.